Looking for Music for Your Classroom? I Will Introduce You to 60 School Appropriate Songs

 Here’s another playlist for your classroom.

-The 8 Benefits of Listening to Music and What Shouldn’t Be in Children’s Songs
+The 8 Benefits of Listening to Music

 I want to start with the fact that scientists have found so many positive benefits when it comes to listening to music.
 Therefore, we should give children the opportunity to receive these benefits as well.
 Every single day in the classroom should not consist of tests or lectures.
 In fact, children do not learn well in a classroom with only exams, bookwork, or presentations.
 There needs to be fun and exciting activities implemented into the curriculum, where students can get up and move around.
 Before I explain what should not be in children’s songs, I will tell you about a few of the benefits that come from listening to music.
+You can also check out our article about strategies for incorporating music in the classroom.

 1. Music Makes People Happy/Happier

-There have been several studies that confirm music making people happy/happier.
+There have been several studies that confirm music makes people happy/happier.
 The reason this happens is because your brain releases a chemical called dopamine while listening to music.
 When dopamine is released, humans feel joy, excitement, and happiness.
 Neuroscientists believe that all it takes is 15 minutes of music to change the mood of someone who is feeling down.

 Can you feel the vibe?